 Getting Serious With My Recall Training

 Enter the Dogtra Hunter Dog Training Collar.
 Basically it’s a wireless, waterproof remote controlled training collar with a range of a 1/2 mile.
-It works by vibrating, similar to a vibrating cell phone.
+It works by vibrating, similar to a vibrating cell phone, or administering a small static charge (and when I say small, I mean so small I can barely feel it on myself).
 So, when Molly ignores my “Come”, or “No”, or “Whoa” commands, I can back up my request with a little extra nudge.
-The vibration is NOT a shock (although this collar also has 127 levels of electro-static stimulation, but Molly is a pretty sensitive gal, so I don’t use those).
 I like to think of it as my handy little remote control enforcer.
 Now she HAS to listen to me, even when off-leash, or I will nudge her until she does.

 How to Train Your Dog With the Dogtra Training Collar

 Like any new device, you can’t just slap this collar on your dog, zap them a few times, and call it a day.
 You have to teach them what it means to be corrected, and most importantly, how to “turn off” the stimulation (“stim”).
 I started out with Molly on a long line and harness, (you can see it in the pic above) with the collar on as well.
-When I called her, she could do one of two things:
+I would call to her, administer the tiniest nudge with the collar, and she would have one of two options:

-The first time she ignored me, I pressed the vibration button on the remote, and she was so surprised by the vibration that she froze.
-So I let her know what I wanted by reeling her in with the long line.
-I was basically teaching her that to coming back to me would make the vibration stop.
+The first time she ignored me, I held onto the stimulation button until she realized it wouldn’t go away.
+Then I let her know what I wanted by reeling her in with the long line.
+I was basically teaching her that to coming back to me would make the stim stop.
 It took about four days of 20 minute sessions before it was reliably clicking in her mind that when she feels the stim = come back to me = stim stops.